Juanmcuello/mina-multi_server/README.md

 ## Usage

-Set a `server` array in your deploy.rb with the hostnames of the servers where you want the tasks to be executed.
+Set a `servers` array in your deploy.rb with the hostnames of the servers where you want the tasks to be executed.

 When using `mina-multi_server`, there is no need to set a `domain` var as Mina